Nicolas Huỳnh Văn Nghi: Biography

-Born in Vĩnh Hội, Saigon, he was sent to the Issy-les-Moulineaux Seminary in France to complete his studies and was ordained a priest in June 1953 at the Notre Dame Cathedral, Paris.
+Born in Vĩnh Hội, Saigon, he was sent to the Issy-les-Moulineaux Seminary in France to complete his studies and was ordained a priest in June 1953 at Notre-Dame de Paris cathedral.
 He then returned to teach in his native country and was named pastor of Gò Vấp Parish (1961-1965) and Tân Định Parish (1965-1974).

 On 1 July 1974, the Holy See appointed him Auxiliary Bishop of Saigon (present-day Ho Chi Minh City).
 On 11 August 1974, at the Notre-Dame Saigon, he was ordained Titular Bishop of Selsea by Cardinal Agnelo Rossi, Prefect of the Congregation for the Evangelization of Peoples.
 On 19 March 1975, Father Nicolas was appointed Apostolic Administrator of the Diocese of Phan Thiết.
 In 1979, he was officially appointed as Bishop of Phan Thiết.

 In 1993, he was named Apostolic Administrator of the Archdiocese of Ho Chi Minh City, due to poor health condition and then death of Archbishop Paul Nguyễn Văn Bình, until the installation of Archbishop Jean-Baptiste Phạm Minh Mẫn in 1998.
 On 1 April 2005, Bishop Nicolas resigned due to age limit, and was succeeded by Paul Nguyễn Thanh Hoan.
 He died on 6 May 2015, five days after his 88th birthday, at the Bishop's Residence in Phan Thiết.